karlseguin/the-little-redis-book/en/redis.md

 	sadd friends:leto ghanima paul chani jessica
 	sadd friends:duncan paul jessica alia

-Regardless of how many friends a user has, we can efficiently tell (O(1)) whether userX is a friend of userY or not
+Regardless of how many friends a user has, we can efficiently tell (O(1)) whether userX is a friend of userY or not:

 	sismember friends:leto jessica
 	sismember friends:leto vladimir